petuum-inc/poseidon-release/docs/source/script.rst

-Create Poseidon Program From Tensorflow
+Create Poseidon Program From TensorFlow
 ---------------------------------------

 Posiedon worker scripts are almost identical to native TensorFlow, but with an extended session initialization object.
 In order to demonstrate the changes, we have a native TensorFlow script with a corresponding Poseidon script.